 To ensure fundraising success, prospective board members should understand their responsibilities prior to signing on, which can best be done by giving them a board member job description that includes the necessary fundraising responsibilities.
-If, for example, a prospect bridles at the idea of giving money and soliciting colleagues for contributions, he or she probably does not belong on your board.
+Savy nonprofits now make members sign a contract or commitment agreement to be sure members understand all thier responsibilities.
+If, for example, a prospect bridles at the idea of giving money and soliciting colleagues for contributions, he or she probablymay not belong on your board.
 Think of board recruitment as you would if you were filling a top-level position in any organization, and give it the time and focus necessary.

 For more information on board members' fundraising responsibilities see, "Boards That Love Fundraising: Specific Responsibilities."

 Lehman.
 If you would like to reprint this information,